-The 2018 State Election will mark 10 years since the Tasmanian Law Reform Institute (TLRI) recommended our State should establish a Human Rights Act.
+The 2018 State Election marked 10 years since the Tasmanian Law Reform Institute (TLRI) recommended our State should establish a Human Rights Act.

 The TLRI based its recommendation on extensive consultation and research which found that current protection of human rights in Tasmania is “partial, disconnected and inaccessible” and that State Parliament needs to pass a Human Rights Act to enhance our level of rights protection.

-We, the undersigned, ask that you adopt all the TLRI recommendations and take a Human Rights Act to the election as your policy for implementation between 2018 and 2022.
+We, the undersigned, ask that you adopt all the TLRI recommendations and implement a Human Rights Act in the current term of State Parliament between 2018 and 2022.

 We believe a Human Rights Act would: